 Nebraska Education Savings Trust – Direct College Savings Plan

 All of the top-rated best 529 plans for Savingforcollege.com have a state income tax break except for Alaska, which doesn’t have a state income tax.
-For Morningstar, all of the best 529 plans but California have a state income tax break.

 Note that past performance is not necessarily predictive of future performance.